Marker Logo

 Erected by Tennessee Historical Commission.
 (Marker Number 4A 39.)

 Topics and series.
 This historical marker is listed in this topic list: Settlements & Settlers.
 In addition, it is included in the Tennessee Historical Commission series list.
+A significant historical year for this entry is 1823.

 Location.
 36° 17.512′ N, 88° 42.513′ W. Marker is in Dresden, Tennessee, in Weakley County.
-Marker is at the intersection of West Main Street (Tennessee Route 89/54) and North Poplar Street, on the right when traveling west on West Main Street.
+It is at the intersection of West Main Street (Tennessee Route 89/54) and North Poplar Street, on the right when traveling west on West Main Street.
 Touch for map.
 Marker is at or near this postal address: 116 W Main St, Dresden TN 38225, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 16 miles of this marker, measured as the crow flies.
-Weakley County Tennessee Confederate Memorial (a few steps from this marker); New Salem Cumberland Presbyterian Church (approx. 4.1 miles away); Janes Mill (approx. 6.8 miles away); The University of Tennessee at Martin (approx. 9.2 miles away); Civil War Skirmish
+At least 8 other markers are within 10 miles of this marker, measured as the crow flies: Divided By Conflict (here, next to this marker); Weakley County Tennessee Confederate Memorial (a few steps from this marker); Weakley County War Memorial (within shouting distance of this marker); New Salem Cumberland Presbyterian Church (approx. 4.1 miles

 Weakley County Courthouse image.
 Click for full size.

-By Ken Smith, May 2, 2009
+Photographed by Ken Smith, May 2, 2009

 2. Weakley County Courthouse